-The Governing body must ensure that procedures are in place to manage safeguarding concerns of allegations against staff, supply staff, governors, volunteers, visitors or contractors where they could pose a risk of harm to children.
+The Governing body must ensure that procedures are in place to manage, record and escalate as appropriate safeguarding concerns of allegations against staff, supply staff, governors, volunteers, visitors or contractors where they could pose a risk of harm to children.
+This must include those concerns that do not meet threshold (low-level concerns).
 The guidance in Part four of Keeping children safe in education (publishing.service.gov.uk) must be followed if there were any such concerns.